 - Research Methods – 1st year core Advanced Science

 - Biocomplexity – 1st year core Life Sciences

 - General Microbiology – 2nd year Life Sciences

 - Biotechnology – 2nd year Life Sciences

 - Investigation of Human Remains – 2nd year Forensic Science

 - Advanced Communication Skills for Science – Masters

-As a member of the Faculty of Science and UTS First Year Experience Strategy teams, I support first year students’ transition and success through projects embedding Transition Pedagogy in curriculum design and classroom practice.
+Previously I have been a member of the UTS First Year Experience Strategy team representing the Faculty of Science.
+I continue to support first year students’ transition and success through projects embedding Transition Pedagogy in curriculum design and classroom practice.

 Learning and Teaching awards